 Body Headings.
 If your memo is more than two or three paragraphs, you may want to add headings for your body paragraphs.
 Use headings that capture the section’s key topic and set them in bold.

-End the discussion with an invitation to give feedback.
+End the discussion with an invitation to give feedback or request further infromation.
 While you don’t need a closing salutation, as you do with a letter, always provide contact information to show you’re engaging your reader rather than talking at them.
 If you’ve attached documents, identify the attachments at the bottom of the memo, in case they get separated from it.

 Boiarsky, Carolyn R. Technical Writing: Contexts, Audiences, and Communities.
 Boston: Allyn and Bacon, 1993.